Bahrain Driving Guide

 Is an International Driver’s Permit Required in Bahrain?

-While not strictly required by law, having an IDP in Bahrain is strongly recommended, particularly if your native license is in a language other than Arabic or English.
-An IDP eases the rental process and helps avoid misunderstandings while driving in Bahrain.
+While not strictly required by law, having an IDP in Bahrain is strongly recommended, especially if your native license is in a language other than Arabic or English.
+An IDP makes the rental process smoother and helps avoid issues while driving.
+How much is the fine without a license?
+The fine for driving without a valid license in Bahrain can reach up to 500 BHD.

 How Do I Get an International Driving Permit in Bahrain?